-I’m weighing in on the on-going and often heated debate on effective treatments for dyslexia and related learning differences.
-There’s a kind of intellectual territorialism among those who diagnose and treat, as well as parents and others with a vested interest, notably those who sell products.
+I’m weighing in on the on-going and often heated debate about whether there’s justification to include Vision Training or Therapy in treating dyslexia.
+There’s a fierce intellectual hubris and territorialism among those who diagnose and treat.
+In addition, parents becomes victims and proponents of one side or the other.
+There are others with a vested interest, notably those who sell products.

-Go ahead and search the internet for spirited discussions and articles addressing the possibility that visually-based therapies , such as developmental optometry or “Scotopic Sensitivity Syndrome” for example, (and the use of Irlen Lenses), and you will start to drift deeper and deeper into a black hole of anecdotes, studies cited (often poorly designed or done by the companies selling product), and some degree of name-calling.
+Go ahead and search the internet for spirited discussions and articles addressing the possibility that visually-based therapies , such as developmental optometry or “Scotopic Sensitivity Syndrome” for example, (and the use of Irlen Lenses).
+You will start to drift deeper and deeper into a black hole of anecdotes, poorly designed studies cited ( or done by the companies selling product), and some degree of name-calling.

-I’ve certainly been guilty of all that in the past.
-People care passionately about their work with children, professionally and personally.
+I’ve certainly been guilty of some of that in the past.
+People care passionately about their work with and care of children.
 I’ve been in the field of learning disabilities and behavioral health for more than twenty-five years.
 As a parent who raised a child with LD, an Orton-Gillingham trained educator, an LD school director and more, I’ve been lucky enough to see and be part of advances in clinical practice, research, and brain-imaging techniques that have deepened our understanding of the intricacies of reading and spelling disabilities.
 I know on a very deep level the importance of attending to the phonological and linguistic aspect of print disabilities.
-For many people who struggle with printed words and dense language, an Orton-based approach for instruction, for example, can be a life-saver and a huge piece of the puzzle and key to unlocking the world of reading and writing.
+For many people who struggle with printed words and dense language, an Orton-based or other evidence-based systematic approach for instruction can be a life-saver and a huge piece of the puzzle and key to unlocking the world of reading and writing.

 I also know the critical nature of mindset and developing a work ethic/resilience in the face of repeated frustration.